ckkok/express-delay/README.md

 Requires NodeJS v12.4.0 and above due to its usage of ES6 modules and contemporary JS language features.

+## Some Design Decisions

+We use [JSON5](https://json5.org/).
+The global JSON object is replaced by JSON5, so JSON.parse and JSON.stringify are automatically aware of JSON5 extensions.
+This is backwards compatible with existing JSON specifications.
+The main use case here is config documentation in the config.json5 file itself.

 ## Installation

 Just run `npm install`.